rottitime/ellandi/manifests/Metrics/README.md

 # Metrics

 Metrics for this app are exported in Prometheus format using the [alphagov Prometheus exporter](https://github.com/alphagov/paas-prometheus-exporter).
-The metrics are ingested and stored in a private [Prometheus](https://prometheus.io/) server and then displayed and alerted on using a private [Grafana](https://grafana.com/docs/grafana/latest/introduction/oss-details/) instance.
+The metrics are ingested and stored in a private [Prometheus](https://prometheus.io/) server and then displayed and alerted on using a prometheus alertmanager service

 ## Installation